 Some of the information we collect is to keep you safe and so that we can inform your parents or guardians if you need help.

 Reimbursing your expenses

 If we take yours or your parents’ bank details we do so in order to reimburse you for the costs of participating in Bright Green Future.

 Reporting to our funders

-Bright Green Future is funded by the Big Lottery Fund and the Wildlife Trusts.
+Bright Green Future is sponsored by the National Grid ESO.
 They have a legal obligation to report on data like ethnicity and gender to ensure that they are complying with equalities legislation.
 This data is anonymous and can't be used to identify you personally.
 You don’t have to provide this sort of data to us if you don’t want to.

 Improving our services

 We might use photographs or videos of you taken whilst participating in Bright Green Future to promote the programme on the website, in printed materials, and on other websites related to the programme (e.g. www.cse.org.uk or www.ourbrightfuture.co.uk).
-We’ll ask for your explicit consent to use your photos in this way before we do and will need your parent to agree on your behalf.
+We’ll ask for your explicit consent to use your photos in this way before we do.

 Sharing your personal information